HouzuoGuo/laitos/doc/Daemon: web server.md

 </pre>

 ## Run
-Tell laitos to run web daemon in the command line:
+Tell laitos to run web server in the command line:

     sudo ./laitos -config <CONFIG FILE> -frontend ...,httpd,...

-If TLS is enabled on the web daemon and the site should also be accessible via plain HTTP, then tell laitos to start one more daemon:
+If TLS is enabled on the web server and the site should also be accessible via plain HTTP, then tell laitos to start one more server:

     sudo ./laitos -config <CONFIG FILE> -frontend ...,httpd,insecurehttpd,...

-The plain HTTP daemon listens on hard-coded port 80, it shares configuration with the TLS-enabled web daemon, which means it serves all HTML files, file directories, and special handles.
+The plain HTTP server listens on hard-coded port 80, it shares configuration with the TLS-enabled web daemon, which means it serves all HTML files, file directories, and special handles.

 ## Deployment